gi-no/blog_mean_stack/article2.md

 [f:id:paiza:20150706145744p:plain]

 Let's add a feature to search messages.
-MongoDB have a full text search feature, so let's use it.
+MongoDB has a full text search feature, so let's use it.

 #### Change client-side URL routing configuration